Aliases for DUSP14 Gene

 GeneCards Summary for DUSP14 Gene

 DUSP14 (Dual Specificity Phosphatase 14) is a Protein Coding gene.
 Diseases associated with DUSP14 include chromosome 17q12 deletion syndrome.
-Among its related pathways are TGF-Beta Pathway and Hypertrophy Model.
+Among its related pathways are Hypertrophy Model and TGF-Beta Pathway.
 GO annotations related to this gene include poly(A) RNA binding and protein tyrosine phosphatase activity.
 An important paralog of this gene is DUSP15.

 UniProtKB/Swiss-Prot Summary for DUSP14 Gene